Understanding Jewellery Hallmarks

 Jewellery hallmarks have been part of UK law since 1973, meaning certain precious metals; silver, gold, platinum and palladium (since 2009), have to be stamped with individual marks each referring to a different metal.
 Yet, for the purpose of workability, wearability and durability, the precious metals stated are rarely used in their purest forms.
-There are five traditional Hallmarks; the assay office, the traditional fineness, the millesimal fineness, the sponsor and the date letter.
+There are five traditional hallmarks; the assay office, the traditional fineness, the millesimal fineness, the sponsor and the date letter.

 UK Assay Office Hallmark Signatures

-- Birmingham - an anchor
+- The Birmingham Assay Office hallmark signature is an anchor

-- Edinburgh - a castle
+- The Edinburgh Assay Office Hallmark signature is a castle

-- London - a leopard head
+- The London Assay Office Hallmark signature is a leopard head

-- Sheffield - a rose
+- The Sheffield Assay Office Hallmark signature is a rose

-The traditional fineness mark and millesimal fineness mark reveals which precious metal the item is crafted from, however the traditional mark is now optional.
+The traditional fineness mark and millesimal fineness mark reveals which precious metal the item is crafted from.
+However, the traditional mark is now optional.
 Ultimately, the fineness of a precious metal refers to the weight of fine metal when taken in proportion to the total weight of a piece of jewellery.

 - Silver - oval shape